avi-kasliwal/KreeptoZombiez/README.md

 - Goal is to make the app more game-like, add multi player functionality to it.
 Also make a fun way of creating zombies instead of creating them randomly.

 - msg.sender

   - Global variable, available to all functions
   - address of the person or contract who called the current function.
   - _Note_: In Solidity, function execution always needs to start with an external caller.
 A contract will just sit on the blockchain doing nothing until someone calls one of its functions.
 So there will always be a msg.sender

+- Storage Vs Memory
+  - Storage refers to variables stored permanently on the blockchain.
+Memory variables are temporary, and are erased between external function calls to your contract.
+Think of it like your computer's hard disk vs RAM.
+  - Storage -> pointer to that address
+  - Memory -> creates a copy.